 AFRICAN MUSIC AND DANCE FOUNDATION

 ‘’AFRIMUDA”, an acronym of African Music and Dance was officially founded in the year 2014.
-The office of the foundation is located to AssasePa Edenic Centre, opposite the Community Gardens near the Cape Coast Nursing Training College.
+The office of the foundation is located in Cape Coast in the Central Region of Ghana.
 Our vision is to empower the vulnerable youth in and around Cape Coast for accelerated economic development through arts and culture.

 The members of AFRIMUDA are enriched with the discipline of learning the virtues of dedication, consistency, and unity through the intricate wisdom endowed through Ghanaian cultural and contemporary performing arts.
 Youth drummers learn to master the craft of more than 10 sets of African percussion including djembe, traditional drums, dundun, fontofrom, and more.
 Young dancers alike are trained in the historical and contemporary dance movements that define Ghana's unique cultural style that is danced by both the elite Ghana Royals and the everyday lay man.
 These dances tell stories of the multiheritage of all regions of Ghana and many parts of Africa from Senegal to the Zulu of South Africa.
 AFRIMUDA strives to broaden the horizons for all of the young performers who dedicate themselves to carrying on the essence of Ghana's legacy.

 In order to achieve this, the Foundation has set-up five entrepreneurial training areas for its target groups; these include batik tie and dye production, sewing and fashion designing, video and graphic designing including sound and music production technology, and website design training.